How the Library can help while you are learning from home

 Need a break from planet Earth?
 Escape with us to a summer of reading and creative challenges, designed for ages 13 – 17.
 Teen Takeover is between June 15 and August 31.
 Earn badges by reading or challenging yourself to one of the creative activities.
 Each badge you earn will give you a ticket to enter in one of the 10 Grand Prize draws.
 All you need is your device to start tracking your reading and earning digital badges.

+We want to see how you fill a sketchbook!
 The Library is working with Antyx on The Calgary Youth Sketchbook Collection.
 This project will create a permanent, browsable collection of sketchbooks in the Teen Centre at Central Library.
-Your art and experiences could be enjoyed by others for years to come.

 The Library will send you a sketchbook, supplies, and prompts to help you fill your sketchbook.
-After September 30, 2021, the submitted sketchbooks will become part of the collection at Central Library.
+The submitted sketchbooks will become part of the collection at Central Library before the end of 2021.

 Our Digital Library has dozens of online resources that can help with research, studying, and learning new things.
 It gives you access to eBooks, audiobooks, and magazines, as well as movie and music streaming.
 Sign up for music or art lessons, learn a language, or research your family history.
 Browse the entire Digital Library or start with these resources that have features created specifically for students and teens.